Welcome to Fifth Grade!

 Goals for subject areas are listed below:

 We begin the year with a study of realistic fiction through group activities, guided reading, and literature circles.
 We also write a personal narrative.
 As the year progresses, we study themes, author’s purpose, influence of character and setting on plot, making connections, main idea and details, summarizing, visualizing, and drawing conclusions from text.
 We also study and analyze non-fiction.
 Our writing curriculum includes literature letters, memoirs, research papers, comparative essays, and poetry.

 Our Envision Math program integrates technology and manipulatives into the Math program.
 Our year begins with number theory and multiplying/dividing whole numbers and decimals.
 We continue throughout the year with the order of expressions and simplifying expression, probability and statistics, fractions (adding, subtracting, multiplying and dividing), geometric shapes, solids and volume, measurement, analyzing and recording data, and graphing.

-My goal is to help each student work to his or her potential and beyond.
+My goal is to help students love learning and